Visit Cape Meares Lighthouse on the Northern Oregon Coast.

 You can also visit the lovely gift shop inside the work room in the Cape Meares Lighthouse, run by the Friends of Cape Meares Lighthouse & Refuge.

-3. Check out the magnificent fresnel lens.
+3. See the magnificent fresnel lens.

 The beautiful fresnel lens was manufactured in Paris, and shipped around Cape Horn to be delivered to Oregon.